Parker v. John Moriarty & Associates

 COLLEEN KOLLAR-KOTELLY, United States District Judge

 On September 16, 2015, Plaintiffs Johnnie Parker and Starrelette Gail Jones-Parker brought this action against Defendant/Third Party Plaintiff John Moriarty & Associates of Virginia LLC (“JMAV”).
 Plaintiffs alleged that JMAV, as general contractor of a construction project, was negligent resulting in serious injury to Plaintiff Johnnie Parker, a construction worker on the project site.
-Defendant JMAV subsequently filed a Third Party Complaint against Third Party Defendant Strittmatter Metro, LLC (“Strittmat-ter”), and Strittmatter, in turn, filed a Fourth Party Complaint against Fourth Party Defendant Environmental Consultants and Contractors, Inc. (“ECC”).
-Presently before the Court is Plaintiffs’ [73] Motion for Leave to Amend Complaint to Add ECC as a Defendant.
-Upon consideration of the parties’ submissions, 1 the applicable authorities, and the record as a whole, the Court shall GRANT Plaintiffs’ [73] Motion for Leave to Amend Complaint to Add ECC as a Defendant for the reasons stated herein.
+Defendant JMAV subsequently filed a Third Party Complaint against Third Party Defendant Strittmatter Metro, LLC (“Strittmatter”), and Strittmatter, in turn, filed a Fourth Party Complaint against Fourth Party Defendant Environmental Consultants and Contractors, Inc. (“ECC”).
+Plaintiffs then amended their Complaint to add ECC as a Defendant.

 I. BACKGROUND

-On September 16, 2016, Mr. Parker and his wife, Plaintiff Starrelette Gail Jones-Parker, filed the underlying Complaint in the instant action with a claim of negligence by and against JMAV, along with a claim for punitive damages based on JMAVs alleged willful, reckless, and wanton conduct.
-See generally id.
-On November 9, 2016, JMAV filed a Third Party Complaint against Stritt-matter alleging claims of contractual indemnification and breach of contact.
+On September 16, 2015, Mr. Parker and his wife, Plaintiff Starrelette Gail Jones-Parker, filed the underlying Complaint in the instant action with a claim of negligence by and against JMAV, along with a claim for punitive damages based on JMAV’s alleged willful, reckless, and wanton conduct.
+See generally Compl., ECF No. [1].
+On November 6, 2015, JMAV filed a Third Party Complaint against Stritt-matter alleging claims of contractual indemnification and breach of contract.
 See generally 3d Party Compl.
 JMAV moved the Court for summary judgment on its contractual indemnification claim against Strittmatter based on Subcontract Agreement which the Court denied by written Order and Memorandum Opinion on May 23, 2016.
 See Order (May 23, 2016), ECF No. [42]; Mem.
 Op.
-(May 23, 2016), ECF No. [43].
-On May 12, 2016, Strittmatter filed a Fourth Party Complaint against ECC alleging claims of negligence, indemnity and/or contribution as a joint tortfeasor, breach of contract to a third party beneficiary, and negligent misrepresentation.
+(May 23, 2016)',' ECF No. [43].
+On May 12, 2016, Strittmatter filed a Fourth Party Complaint against ECC alleging claims of negligence, indemnity and/or contribution as a joint tortfea-sor, breach of contract to a third party beneficiary, and negligent misrepresentation.
 See generally 4th Party Compl.
 ECC moved to dismiss the Fourth Party Complaint on the grounds that Strittmatter failed to state claims in contract and in tort upon which relief could be granted.
 The Court denied ECC’s motion by written Order and Memorandum Opinion on December 14, 2016.
 See Order (Dec.
 14, 2016), ECF No. [64]; Mem.
 Op.
 (Dec.
-14, 2016), ECF No. [66].
-Plaintiffs now seek to amend their complaint to assert a negligence claim against ECC.
-For the reasons described herein, the Court shall grant Plaintiffs’ request.
+14, 2016), ECF No. [65].
+On January 17, 2017, Plaintiffs filed a motion seeking leave to amend their complaint to assert a negligence claim against ECC, which the Court granted by written Memorandum Opinion and Order on February 16,2017.
+See Mem.
+Op. & Order (Feb.
+16, .2017), ECF No. [86]; Amend.
+Compl, ECF No. [87].

 II.
 LEGAL STANDARD

 Under the Federal Rules of Civil Procedure, a party may amend its pleadings once as a matter of course within twenty-one days after service or within twenty-one days after service of a responsive pleading.
 Fed.
 R. Civ.
-P. 16(a)(1).
+P. 15(a)(1).
 Where, as here, a party seeks to amend its pleadings outside that time period, it may do so only with the opposing party’s written consent or the district court’s leave.
 Fed.
 R. Civ.
-P. 16(a)(2).
+P. 15(a)(2).
 The decision whether to grant leave to amend a complaint is within the discretion of the district court, but leave should be freely given unless there is a good reason to the contrary.
 Willoughby v.
 Potomac Elec.
 Power Co., 100 F.3d 999, 1003 (D.C.
 Cir.
 1996).

 Free access — add to your briefcase to read the full text and ask questions with AI